sounkou-bioinfo/wasmer/README.md

 ## Generic WASM Table Example

-This example demonstrates how to create, set, grow, and use a WASM table from R, matching the Python API flexibility.
+This example demonstrates how to create, set, grow, and use a WASM table from R, matching the Python API flexibility. this does not work now

 ``` r